 Jeans are another matter

-Jeans (or any pants worn for work) need a sturdier solution than you’ll get from BoNash.
+Jeans (or any sturdy pants) need a more heavy-duty mend than you’ll get from BoNash.
 And some tears–like at a pocket or the crotch–may be a little more involved.
 So I’ve provided some examples here of mending I’ve done recently.

 If the fabric is just a bit worn (but not actually torn) you can “darn” the worn patch.
 In the old days, darning was done by hand.
 It’s done by sewing several closely-spaced rows of running stitch and then turning the fabric 90° and sewing rows of running stitch perpendicular to the first set of stitching.